BorhanPetgar/DCAMA/README.md

 For inference, you need to prepare:
 1. Support images and masks (examples with annotations)
-2. Query images (new images to segment)
+2. Query image (new image to segment)

 Run inference with: